Transgenerational epigenetic inheritance: In humans

+A 2026 review evaluating the potential inheritance of post-traumatic stress disorder (PTSD) among populations exposed to war and genocide highlighted severe limitations in applying TEI to human behavioral cohorts.
+While multiple studies report variations in DNA methylation across stress-related genes (such as FKBP5, NR3C1, NR3C2, and BDNF) in parents and offspring exposed to trauma, the results remain inconsistent.
+The reviewers concluded that human observational studies cannot definitively establish genuine epigenetic inheritance or causality due to small sample sizes, cross-sectional designs, and an inability to adequately isolate biological transmission from shared psychosocial, environmental, and cultural confounders.

 Additional studies examining the effects of diethylstilbestrol (DES), which is an endocrine disruptor, have found that the grandchildren (third-generation) of women exposed to DES significantly increased the probability of their grandchildren developing attention-deficit/hyperactivity disorder (ADHD).
 This is because women exposed to endocrine disruptors, such as DES, during gestation may be linked to multigenerational neurodevelopmental deficits.
 Furthermore, animal studies indicate that endocrine disruptors have a profound impact on germline cells and neurodevelopment.
 The cause of DES's multigenerational impact is postulated to be the result of biological processes associated with epigenetic reprogramming of the germline, though this has yet to be determined.

 Effects on fitness

 Epigenetic inheritance may only affect fitness if it predictably alters a trait under selection.
 Evidence has been forwarded that environmental stimuli are important agents in the alteration of epigenes.
 Ironically, Darwinian evolution may act on these neo-Lamarckian acquired characteristics as well as the cellular mechanisms producing them (e.g. methyltransferase genes).

 Epigenetic inheritance may confer a fitness benefit to organisms that deal with environmental changes at intermediate timescales.
 Short-cycling changes are likely to have DNA-encoded regulatory processes, as the probability of the offspring needing to respond to changes multiple times during their lifespans is high.
 On the other end, natural selection will act on populations experiencing changes on longer-cycling environmental changes.
 In these cases, if epigenetic priming of the next generation is deleterious to fitness over most of the interval (e.g. misinformation about the environment), these genotypes and epigenotypes will be lost.
 For intermediate time cycles, the probability of the offspring encountering a similar environment is sufficiently high without substantial selective pressure on individuals lacking a genetic architecture capable of responding to the environment.
 Naturally, the absolute lengths of short, intermediate, and long environmental cycles will depend on the trait, the length of epigenetic memory, and the generation time of the organism.

 Much of the interpretation of epigenetic fitness effects centers on the hypothesis that epigenes are important contributors to phenotypes, which remains to be resolved.